JanviRaina/Portfolio/README.md

   - Modify `index.html` to change the names and links to point at your pages.

-  - Upload your resume in the place of `my_resume.pdf`
+  - keep your resume in main folder and name it `my_resume.pdf`

 # Particle Feature